Information about the Kirklees Local Offer

 15. How will I be involved in discussions about and planning for my child’s education?

-schooling, please contact the school office to arrange a meeting with the relevant staff member.
+If you have further questions and concerns regarding SEND, please contact the school to arrange a meeting with the relevant staff member.

 We hope these have answered any queries you may have but do not hesitate to contact the individual school if you have further questions.

 We review this SEND report annually and would like any feedback parents might have on its content.
 It is important that this document is considered useful to parents.
 Therefore, we would appreciate parent’s input as to whether the sections are clear and whether anything could be added or changed.
 Parents have the opportunity to respond through discussion with the